 Why Choose Australia for a Golf Tour?

 Then there's the climate.
 With the golfing heartlands of Victoria, New South Wales, and Tasmania enjoying temperate conditions from October through April, and Queensland and Western Australia offering warm, dry weather virtually year-round, timing your visit is rarely a concern.
+And unlike many destinations, Australian clubs actively celebrate the post-round session — the hospitality in the 19th hole is a genuine part of the experience.

 Playing the Melbourne Sandbelt is a defining experience in golf — the architecture, the strategy, the conditioning.
 It's everything you've heard and more.